Get insider access

 Best 4k Gaming TVs

-If you're a competitive gamer looking for the best TV for playing video games, you'll want the best performance possible.
+Searching "best gaming TV 2024" will give you a ton of results, but it's easier to narrow down your options once you know what features to look for.
 Manufacturers have been trying to improve their TV gaming performance to compete with monitors in recent years.
-When evaluating how good a TV is for gaming, there are four main criteria to consider:
+When evaluating how good a TV is for gaming, there are certain criteria to consider.

-We've bought and tested more than 450 TVs, and below are our recommendations for the best overall gaming TVs you can buy.
-Also, check our picks for the best TVs for watching movies, the best PS5 TVs, and the best TVs for Xbox Series X, or you can vote on which ones you want us to buy and test.
+Below are our recommendations for the best overall gaming TVs you can buy.
+Also, check our picks for the best 120Hz TVs, the best PS5 TVs, and the best TVs for Xbox Series X, or you can vote on which ones you want us to buy and test.
 To learn more about the 2024 models, check out our 2024 TV lineup page.

 1. Best Gaming TV

-The best TV for gaming we've tested is the Samsung S90C OLED.
+The Samsung S90D/S90DD OLED is not only the best OLED TV for gaming, it's the best gaming TV we've tested.
 It's a feature-packed TV that delivers an incredible gaming experience.
 Its low input lag and nearly instantaneous response time result in crystal-clear, fluid motion with no distracting blur or ghosting behind fast-moving objects.
 The TV delivers impressive picture quality thanks to its QD-OLED panel.
-It delivers incredibly deep blacks, making this an impressive TV for gaming in a dark room.
-HDR gaming on the S90C is amazing, but it doesn't support Dolby Vision, although few games support it anyway.
+It delivers incredibly deep blacks and very vibrant colors, making this an impressive TV for gaming in a dark room.
+HDR gaming on the S90D is amazing, but it doesn't support Dolby Vision for those with an Xbox Series X.

 See our review